polca/premise/docs/extract.rst

     )

-Note that a cache of the database will be created the first time and store in the library folder.
+Note that a cache of the database will be created the first time and stored in the library folder.
 Any subsequent creation of databases using the same ecoinvent version will no longer require this extraction step.